 Calls were made at yesterday's (June 2) session of the Near East Animal Production meeting in Cyprus for a rapid increase in the region's livestock.

-Calls were made at yesterday's (June 2) session of the Near East Animal Production meeting in Cyprus for a rapid increase in the region's livestock.
+Background: Calls were made at yesterday's (June 2) session of the Near East Animal Production meeting in Cyprus for a rapid increase in the region's livestock.
 One came from United Nation's Food and Agricultural Organisation Assistant Director General for Near East Affairs Mr. Mohamed Nour, who appealed for greater member participation in meeting the increased call for livestock and its products.
 VISNEWS covered the opening day of the week-long meeting.

 SYNOPSIS: Calls for rapid increases in near East livestock production was made in Cyprus on Wednesday at a meeting of the region's Animal Production Commission.